Xerish Storehouse

 Two entities, one mission

 Xerish is intentionally structured as two distinct legal entities.
 Xerish SPC — a Washington Social Purpose Corporation — owns and operates the platform technology.
-Xerish Storehouse — a Washington Nonprofit Corporation operating as a 501(c)(3) Donor-Advised Fund Sponsor — holds donor balances and disburses grants.
+Xerish Storehouse — a Washington nonprofit operating as a 501(c)(3) Donor-Advised Fund sponsor — holds the balances and disburses the grants.

 What that means for you

-When you top up your wallet, you make an irrevocable, tax-deductible contribution to Xerish Storehouse.
+When you top up your wallet, you make an irrevocable charitable contribution to Xerish Storehouse.
 When you give to an organization, your gift advises a grant recommendation.
-Storehouse processes the recommendation under blanket Board pre-approval for the F.I.G.S.-vetted Recipient List — the dollar you recommend is the dollar that arrives.
+The Storehouse will process it under the blanket Board pre-approval framework for the F.I.G.S.-vetted Recipient List (adopted once the Board is seated) — the dollar you recommend is the dollar that arrives.

 Why it matters

 Clean separation.
-SPC revenue funds operations.
-Storehouse balances fund Kingdom work.
-And the Joseph Principle is the legally binding bridge between them: 20% of SPC net profit flows to Storehouse for redistribution.
+SPC revenue funds operations; Storehouse balances fund Kingdom work.
+And the Joseph Principle is the charter-bound bridge between them: 20% of SPC net profit flows to the Storehouse for redistribution.

 Tech